do-diegoortiz/next-talk/Workshop/README.md

     8. ❯ JavaScript
     9. ❯ (missing dependencies) ... install them with npm? ❯ Y

+  The last `Y` will create a `package-lock.json` file, just delete it and run `yarn`.
   We will end with a `.eslintrc.js` file in our root path.

-  If we have in vscode the eslint extension you will notice that the IDE will be warning us with every lint error.
+  If we have in vsCode the eslint extension you will notice that the IDE will be warning us with every lint error.

   There are some additions we should include in our `.eslintrc.js` config, because we dont want to deal with them: